-Schedule of Proportionate Share of Net Pension Liability and Employer Contributions

-The schedule of proportionate share of net pension liability and the schedule of employer contributions present multiyear trend information for the last ten fiscal years.
-Fiscal Year 2015 was the first year of implementation; therefore, only three years is shown.
-Until a full 10 year trend is compiled, information for those years for which information is available will be presented.
+Schedule of Proportionate Share of Net Pension Liability and Employer Contributions The schedule of proportionate share of net pension liability and the schedule of employer contributions present multiyear trend information for the last 10 fiscal years.
+Fiscal Year 2015 was the first year of implementation; therefore, only seven years are shown.
+Until a full 10-year trend is compiled, information for those years for which information is available will be presented.